JohnnyXiangyu/SigourneyEngine/engine_architecture.md

 Modules can and often need to contain scripts, since this allows a module to hook into system events without having the user manually setting everything up, especially necessary for code distribution.
 Lastly, a script is a plain text file that contains code written under the functional language, the compiler will collect all existing scripts and translate them into c++ code to compile with the rest of the engine.

+ *Edit:* After some painful re-sketching, I've made some changes and further extensions of the existing modularization plan.
+ The engine core will be compiled into a static library, which contains *services and shared data structures*.
+ Each module is to be compiled into a separated static library, which contains code that *registers the module* and *registers all of its components, events and signals*
+ There will be *two* other static library projects:
+ 1. a project with the *main routine*, this is what eventually links the game runtime
+ 2. a project that doesn't have the runtime main routine, but a set of tools that can be used to access the game's reflection information; this library (or executable) is the bridge between the game and any tool that's designed for or bridged with the engine.

 ### Encapsulation

 There's strictly no information sharing between modules; all that a module should share are definitions of events, signals, and components that are specific to this module.